Hi there! My name is Hongjun Wu (吴泓骏), a technical artist from Zhuhai, China. Thanks for stopping by!

 Multiple works of mine were exhibited in various locations around the UW campus, as well as online exhibitions since the global pandemic in 2020.
 During the summer of 2020, we organized an online artwork sales for local artists and raised over $6,000 to support artists and organizations like FAB-5, to help provide free art opportunities to youth leaders in historically colored neighborhoods.

-While I was working on my Animation Capstone at the UW Animation Research Labs I worked on an animated short directed by Jason Zayas, Alexander Xavier James, and Cody Wilcoxon.
-I teamed up with six other students and together we produced a short film called “Dazzle!”, an animated comedy about a clown going to audition at a circus and got hired after a frenzy yet unexpected ride.
-A frame from the film “Dazzle!”.
+I worked with six other students and together, we produced a short film called “Dazzle!”, an animated comedy about a clown going to audition at a circus and had a unexpected frenzy ride.

 I lead the animation as well as hard surface modeling part of the production pipeline, while also involved heavily in tool development, rendering, and compositing.
 This animated short will be shown in film festivals in New York, Seattle, and other places.